DevExpress/dotnet-eud/interface-elements-for-desktop/articles/grid/layout-customization/expand-and-collapse-rows-and-cards-in-grids.md

 ---
 title: Expand and Collapse Rows and Cards in Grids
 ---
+# Expand and Collapse Rows and Cards in Grids
 ## Expand/Collapse Group Rows in Grid Views
 To expand/collapse a group row, do one of the following:
 * Click the row's expand button: